sunpech/sunpech.github.io/_posts/2016-03-29-batman-v-superman-dawn-of-justice-review.md

 ### Final Thoughts

 Based off his past work, Snyder can put together visually stunning movies, but the script and story-telling is weak.
 That's basically the problem with BvS.
 The characters leaping in the air, standing or walking in a field, and jumping into a fight all looks great in his films, but it's being over-used.
 The movie is two and a half hours long, with a lot of slow moments that could put you to sleep.
 The scenes with no dialogue were used for some visual appeal, but didn't really enhance the story, and should really be cut or replaced.

+The movie also suffers from trying to be too many things.
+Snyder seems to have pulled from too many source material and jamming it all into one movie, instead of trying to tell a simple story.

 The term, *meta-humans*, is used to describe Wonder Woman, Cyborg, The Flash, and Aquaman in a an Lex Luthor's encrypted files.
 So are they lumping together all those with extraordinary abilities?
 There's a [DC Unified Origin Theory](https://www.youtube.com/watch?v=l_IlBq7j7oQ), which implies that both Wonder Woman and Aquaman are Kryptonians from long ago-- basically aliens.
 There's a part of me that's uncomfortable with this *Sci-Fi* origin to everything.
 It didnt work well for Star Wars with [midi-chlorians](http://starwars.wikia.com/wiki/Midi-chlorian), and it's not going to work here.
 There's nothing wrong with asking the audience to suspend disbelief for fantasy, mythology, and certainly comics.